MachinisteWeb/node-atlas/README.md

 ### And what about others JavaScript Frameworks? ###

-In opposition to others JavaScript Frameworks like Angular, Aurelia ou React, NodeAtlas run server-side and provide some real url by Response HTTP.
+In opposition to others JavaScript Frameworks like Vue, Angular or React, NodeAtlas run server-side and provide some real url by Response HTTP.
 Websites are indexale and W3C compliant that means each page are construct by HTTP response and after by websocket mechanisms.
 So, NodeAtlas is not an alternative to others Front-end JavaScript Frameworks that only use [Node.js](https://nodejs.org/en/) for use after [npm](https://www.npmjs.com/), [jspm](http://jspm.io/) or [gulp](http://gulpjs.com/).
+So, NodeAtlas is same as Sails or Meteor.
 And that means NodeAtlas is a substituant to PHP, JAVA or C# server-side.
 In the same way as [Meteor.js](https://www.meteor.com/), NodeAtlas allow you to set your working environment and you have not need of [gulp](http://gulpjs.com/) but to oposition of [Meteor.js](https://www.meteor.com/), the `NA` object is not provided client-side.
 It's your responsability to spread server-side mechanism to front.

 To comparate NodeAtlas with others JavaScript Server-side Library/Framework/API, [you could check this grid](#nodeatlas-vs-others).